 But he didn't stop there.
 Not only did the news report cause his practice to get flooded with calls the next day, but the doctor also obtained the right to mass-copy the news report on videotapes, and mailed them as part of his information package to potential patients and referral-sources.

 The show created a lot of “buzz” and the surgery was the talk of the town.
 I don't know if he actually did this, but if I were in his shoes I would have the tape digitized and available to be played on the web.
-People accessing his web site can view the clip right in their own homes.
+People accessing his website can view the clip right from their own homes.

 A temporary help agency specializing in government support personnel had a neat idea.
 Their clients are mostly purchasing agents and, one year, a golf tournament was being held for (believe or not) government purchasing agents!
 (It was to raise money for a charitable foundation.)
 The tournament was held in the middle of summer and it happened to be a hot day.

-Now, for a typical insurance agent to do this kind of stuff may or may not be a waste of time.
-(It likely is.)
+Now, for a typical, general insurance agent to do this kind of stuff may or may not be a waste of time.
 But how much more effective will he be if he promotes himself at those events or locations as an insurance agent strictly catering to new couples and new families?
 Yup.
 Much more.

 Do you have your free report written by now?
 If so, then write a query letter to magazines and newspapers for an article you wish to contribute.
-If you don't know, a query letter is one in which you address the editor and propose a topic, on which you have an expertise, for an interesting article.
+If you don't know, a query letter is one in which you address the editor and propose to write an article around a topic on which you have an expertise.